JMeter Listener Types | Part 1

 View Results in Table

-It is a bit similar to View Results Tree listener.
-The biggest difference is; it displays the information of each sampler/request in the form of a table.
-You can see information like sample number, thread number, execution result and time related data like latency, connect time, sample time etc. It is a very useful and quick way to understand the performance of your system under test.
+It is a bit similar to the View Results Tree listener.
+The biggest difference is; that it displays the information of each sampler/request in the form of a table.
+You can see information like sample number, thread number, execution result, and time-related data like latency, connect time, sample time, etc. It is a very useful and quick way to understand the performance of your system under test.

-Actually it’s an outdated listener and you won’t be able to find it if your JMeter version is higher than 2.13.
+Actually, it’s an outdated listener and you won’t be able to find it if your JMeter version is higher than 2.13.
 Spline Visualizer draws a graph to show the response times of the system under test.
-First, it divides all samplers into ten groups, then calculates their average response time and provides you a graph.
+First, it divides all samplers into ten groups, calculates their average response time, and provides a graph.

 Response Time Graph

-Another sampler that provides you a graph for response times.
-It can provide you a graph for each sampler or you can draw only one graph for all the samplers.
-Another useful way for tracking the response times of your samplers to see if any kind of bottleneck occurs during your testing session.
+Another sampler provides you with a graph for response times.
+It can provide you with a graph for each sampler or you can draw only one graph for all the samplers.
+Another useful way for tracking the response times of your samplers is to see if any kind of bottleneck occurs during your testing session.